 Hence, any web security audit must answer the questions “which elements of our network infrastructure we thought are secure are open to hack attacks?”, “which parts of a website we thought are secure are open to hack attacks?”, and “what data can we throw at an application to cause it to perform something it shouldn’t do?”

 Acunetix Web Vulnerability Scanner and Web Security

-Acunetix Web Vulnerability Scanner ensures website security by automatically checking for SQL Injection, Cross Site Scripting, and other vulnerabilities.
+Acunetix Web Vulnerability Scanner ensures web site security by automatically checking for SQL Injection, Cross Site Scripting, and other vulnerabilities.
 It checks password strength on authentication pages and automatically audits shopping carts, forms, dynamic content and other web applications.
 As the scan is being completed, the software produces detailed reports that pinpoint where vulnerabilities exist.
-Take a product tour or download the evaluation version today!
+Download the evaluation version today!

 Scanning for XSS vulnerabilities with Acunetix WVS Free Edition!

 To check whether your website has cross site scripting vulnerabilities, download the Trial Edition.
 This version will scan any website / web application for XSS vulnerabilities and it will also reveal all the essential information related to it, such as the vulnerability location and remediation techniques.
 Scanning for XSS is normally a quick exercise (depending on the size of the web-site).